clearlinux/clear-linux-documentation/source/mixer.rst

    this work can be abstracted out and git work will be more automated.

-   To add your own bundle, create a bundle definition file in ``bundles/`` refer to :file:`os-core-update` for formatting), but be sure that the name does not conflict with another bundle.
+   To add your own bundle, create a bundle definition file in ``bundles/`` and refer to :file:`os-core-update` for formatting, but be sure that the name does not conflict with another bundle.
 Add your package name(s) in that  bundle definition file to tell it what package(s) must be installed as part of that bundle.

 #. **Build the bundle chroots** To build all of the ``chroots``
    that are based on the bundles you defined, in your workspace run::